Why was Walmart was so successful? What risks does Walmart face? For all those questions read this in-depth SWOT Analysis to Walmart.com

 Enhancing overall production

 Managing your inventory improves production at so many levels.
-When there is something you prefer to change in the production, having the inventory system makes you doing it faster.
+When there is something you prefer to change in the production, having the inventory system makes you do it faster.

 If you want to scale or shrink your production, the first thing to do is looking at your tracking system and decide how to lead the production.